 While bone mineral density (BMD) is a well-recognised strong predictor of osteoporotic fracture (4), proximal femur geometry (PFG) parameters have also been proposed to be predictive of mechanical strength and femoral neck fracture risk, as bone shape adjusts the transmission of the impact forces through the bone, contributing to the effective stress within the bone (5).
 Previous cadaveric studies suggested that mechanical characteristics of the proximal femur as assessed by measures of femoral geometry such as femoral width and cross sectional moment of inertia add to information obtained from BMD measurement by DXA (6).
 Further work has reported an association between the hip axis length (HAL) measured by DXA scans and hip fracture risk (7).
 In subsequent work, PFG parameters including HAL and neck–shaft angle have been reported to predict hip fracture independent of BMD (8, 9).

 Peripheral quantitative computed tomography (pQCT) provides additional geometric variables such as the true volumetric BMD (vBMD) and represents a three dimensional technique of measuring vBMD that is not confounded by bone size.
 It also yields separate measures of bone strength and geometry of the trabecular and cortical bone.
 Some studies have suggested that these parameters might provide a more in-depth understanding of bone strength and better fracture prediction beyond areal BMD (aBMD) obtained by DXA (10, 11); for example, pQCT derived bone parameters differ among individuals with fracture and those without fracture (11-14).
 Further work has reported an association between strength/geometry parameters measured by pQCT with fractures (10,12,14).
 In subsequent work, it was reported that individuals with fractures had lower or less favourable bone strength/geometry than those without fractures (15).
-As a peripheral technique, pQCT offers information on bone structure and strength at an alternative lower limb site to HSA, namely the tibia.
+As a peripheral technique, pQCT offers information on bone structure and strength at an alternative lower limb site to hip structural analysis (HSA), namely the tibia.

 To date, however, no study has compared bone strength analyses using these two complementary techniques.
 Here we consider the relationships between these two methods of assessment of lower limb bone strength (HSA and pQCT).